nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Private Contact Details**: A contact detail that is to be kept confidential.
 * **Graphical User Interface (GUI)**: A GUI is a form of user interface through which users interact with electronic devices via visual indicator representations.
 * **API**: The Application Programming Interface specifies the interface through which software and other programs interact.
 * **Main Success Scenario (MSS)**: The most straightforward interaction for a given use case, which assumes that nothing goes wrong.
 * **JSON**: JavaScript Object Notation, is a common file format which stores data in key-value pairs and arrays.
-* **Command**: A command is a specific instruction that you give to `GOATS` to perform a certain action, like adding a new participant to the list.
-Commands will be the primary way that you will interact with `GOATS`.
+* **Command**: A command is a specific instruction to be provided to `GOATS` in order to perform a certain action, like adding a new contact to the GOATS Address Book.
+Commands will be the primary way of interacting with `GOATS`.
 * **Parameter**: Parameters are pieces of data that must be passed to certain commands to tell `GOATS` which actions to perform.
-For example, the done command requires a single integer as a parameter so that it knows which event to mark as done.
+For example, the delete command requires one or more integers as a parameters, which will specify the contacts to be deleted from the GOATS Address Book.
 * **Prefix**: Prefixes are unique identifiers in front of parameters so that `GOATS` understands what kind of values they are.
 For example, the prefix "n/" lets `GOATS` know that a name is expected to follow behind it, while the prefix "d/" lets `GOATS` know that a date is expected.
-* **Archive**: A command that stores and removes all unused contact for later use, which can be retrieved by un-archiving.
+* **Archive**: A command that stores all unused contacts for later use, which can be retrieved by un-archiving.
 * **Parent**: A person that is responsible for a Student.
-* **Student**: A person studying under `user`
+* **Student**: A person studying under `user`.
+* **GOATS Address Book**: The list of all contacts stored by GOATS.
 * **Education**: The education level of the Student
 * **Grade**: The grade of the Student
 * **LessonTime**: The tuition lesson time of the Student.